emirtugra-dag/ETDClip/README.md

 ## 🇬🇧 English

 ### Overview
-ETDClip is a high-performance, transparent and modern Clipboard Manager for Windows designed for simplicity, smart deduplication, offline privacy, and ultra-low background memory footprint.
+ETDClip is a high-performance and modern Clipboard Manager for Windows designed for simplicity, smart deduplication, offline privacy, and ultra-low background memory footprint.

 ### Key Features
 - **Modern & Transparent UI**: Translucent slate panels with a modern, clean, minimalist layout.